cabooster/DeepCAD-RT/README.md

 ## Overview

 **Among the challenges of fluorescence microscopy, poor imaging signal-to-noise ratio (SNR) caused by limited photon budget lingeringly stands in the central position.** Fluorescence microscopy is inherently sensitive to detection noise because the photon flux in fluorescence imaging is far lower than that in photography.
 For almost all fluorescence imaging technologies, the inherent [**shot-noise limit**](https://cabooster.github.io/DeepCAD-RT/About/) determines the upper bound of imaging SNR and restricts the imaging resolution, speed, and sensitivity.
-To capture enough fluorescence photons for satisfactory SNR, researchers have to sacrifice imaging speed, resolution, and even sample health.
+To capture enough fluorescence photons for satisfactory SNR, researchers have to sacrifice imaging resolution, speed, and even sample health.

-We present a versatile method **DeepCAD-RT** to denoise fluorescence images with rapid processing speed that can be incorporated with the microscope acquisition system to achieve real-time denoising.
+We present a versatile method **DeepCAD-RT** to denoise fluorescence time-lapse images with rapid processing speed that can be incorporated with the microscope acquisition system to achieve real-time denoising.
 Our method is based on deep self-supervised learning and the original low-SNR data can be directly used for training convolutional networks, making it particularly advantageous in functional imaging where the sample is undergoing fast dynamics and capturing ground-truth data is hard or impossible.
 We have demonstrated extensive experiments including calcium imaging in mice, zebrafish, and flies, cell migration observations, and the imaging of a new genetically encoded ATP sensor, covering both 2D single-plane imaging and 3D volumetric imaging. **Qualitative and quantitative evaluations show that our method can substantially enhance fluorescence time-lapse imaging data and permit high-sensitivity imaging of biological dynamics beyond the shot-noise limit.**

 For more details, please see the companion paper where the method first appeared:
 ["*Reinforcing neuron extraction and spike inference in calcium imaging using deep self-supervised denoising, Nature Methods (2021)*"](https://www.nature.com/articles/s41592-021-01225-0).

 <img src="images/schematic.png" width="800" align="middle">

 ## Directory structure